Four Gourmet Irish Getaways

 FOOD & DRINK

-The food at Gregans is every bit as high-end as the decor, with chef David Hurley operating at a Michelin standard.
+The food at Gregans is every bit as high-end as the decor, with chef Robbie McCauley nicely filling the void left by David Hurley.
 Little details stand out, like a trio of butters (smoked, caramelised and salted Irish farmhouse) served with your house-baked bread, not to mention a dish of seared scallops dressed with cascading waves of lime-infused kohlrabi and paper-thin broccoli.

 Each course almost outdoes what comes before in flourish and finesse, and the award-winning cuisine is complimented by an extensive, ever-expanding wine list that takes in continental champions and a large selection of organic and bio-dynamic wines.